awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig-blockdev-template.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Encrypted`  <a name="cfn-as-launchconfig-blockdev-template-encrypted"></a>
-Specifies whether the volume should be encrypted\.
-Encrypted EBS volumes must be attached to instances that support Amazon EBS encryption\.
-Volumes that are created from encrypted snapshots are automatically encrypted\.
-You cannot create an encrypted volume from an unencrypted snapshot or an unencrypted volume from an encrypted snapshot\.
-If your AMI uses encrypted volumes, you can only launch it on supported instance types\.
-For more information, see [Amazon EBS Encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+Specifies whether the EBS volume is encrypted\.
+Encrypted EBS volumes can only be attached to instances that support Amazon EBS encryption\.
+For more information, see [Supported Instance Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#EBSEncryption_supported_instances)\.
+If your AMI uses encrypted volumes, you can also only launch it on supported instance types\.
+If you are creating a volume from a snapshot, you cannot specify an encryption value\.
+This is because only blank volumes can be encrypted on creation\.
+Volumes that are created from encrypted snapshots are automatically encrypted, and volumes that are created from unencrypted snapshots are automatically unencrypted\.
+By default, encrypted snapshots use the default CMK \(AWS managed key\), but when you create the snapshot, you can specify a custom CMK\.
+The ability to encrypt a snapshot during copying also allows you to apply a new CMK to an already\-encrypted snapshot that you own\.
+Volumes restored from the resulting copy are only accessible using the new CMK\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)